-Yes, we are going in November!
+I am headed back to Paris in November...
+Yes, November!
 I have been to Paris in November a few times.
 Every time I have been there in late November I actually thought the Eiffel Tower and other attractions were closed -- there were no lines!
 But no, the ticket booth clerks were just standing around bored with nothing to do, til I came along! :-) So, one reason you go that time of year is because there are fewer tourists.
 The second reason is because the days are shorter and the golden hours at a more reasonable time.
 The third reason is that there are limited people walking around at night, allowing better access to the night photography locations.
 It’s the perfect time for a photography workshop.

 Its also going to be my 11th time in Paris and I know many of the hidden locations and vantage points of the iconic locations you wont see without my guidance.